 This Day In Writing History

-On August 18th, 1958, Lolita, the legendary, controversial novel by Vladimir Nabokov, was published for the first time in the U.S. Nabokov's brilliant and daring tragicomedy told the tale of Humbert Humbert, an intelligent, cultured, middle-aged European man who becomes obsessed with sexually precocious 12-year-old American girl Dolores "Lolita" Haze, leading him down a path of degradation, depravity, paranoia, and ultimately, murder.
+On August 18th, 1958, Lolita, the classic and controversial novel by Vladimir Nabokov, was published for the first time in the U.S. Nabokov's brilliant and daring tragicomedy told the tale of Humbert Humbert, an intelligent, cultured, middle-aged European man who becomes obsessed with sexually precocious 12-year-old American girl Dolores "Lolita" Haze, leading him down a path of degradation, depravity, despair, paranoia, and ultimately, murder.

 Nabokov had completed the novel in 1953, but he was unable to find an American publisher.
 One publisher told Nabokov that he should burn all copies of the manuscript.
 Another suggested that the story wouldn't be so objectionable if Lolita were a boy.
 Nabokov tried to get Lolita published in Europe, but one British publisher was so shocked by the novel that he tore up his copy of the manuscript.